VickyRampin/2016-NDSR-CompetencyProfile-Paper/README.md

 # What makes a digital steward: A competency profile based on the National Digital Stewardship Residencies

 ### Summary:
-This project contains the LaTex files for building the paper "What makes a digital steward?:
+This project contains the LaTex files for building the paper "What makes a digital steward:
  A competency profile based on the National Digital Stewardship Residencies" by [Karl-Rainer Blumenthal](http://landscapelibrarian.com/), [Peggy Griesinger](https://www.linkedin.com/in/peggy-griesinger-413a2173), [Julia Kim](https://twitter.com/jy_kim29), [Shira Peltzman](https://www.linkedin.com/in/shira-peltzman-82389114), and [Vicky Steeves](http://www.vickysteeves.com).

 ### Introduction: